mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

 # <a name="AddingJavaProjectsToTheBuild"/>Adding Java Projects To The Build

-The build automatically includes all bnd projects.
+The build automatically includes all Bnd projects.

 However, regular Java projects are not included automatically: a ```build.gradle``` file or a ```build-settings.gradle``` file in the root